knative/community/mechanics/FEATURE-TRACKS.md

 When a proposal is accepted, the leads should designate one or more reviewers<sup>[3.1](#3.1)</sup> within the WG as "sponsors" for the feature to help shepherd it through the process.
-It is recommended that at least one sponsor be an "approver" (someone listed under a [`*-approvers`](https://github.com/knative/serving/blob/master/OWNERS_ALIASES) list).
+It is recommended that at least one sponsor be an "approver" (someone listed under an [`*-approvers`](https://github.com/knative/serving/blob/master/OWNERS_ALIASES) list).
-If that sponsor is not an approver (for example, someone listed under a [`*-reviewers`](https://github.com/knative/serving/blob/master/OWNERS_ALIASES) list), they should initially become the primary reviewer(s) so that they can hone their review skills and work towards the approver role.
+If that sponsor is not an approver (for example, someone listed under an [`*-reviewers`](https://github.com/knative/serving/blob/master/OWNERS_ALIASES) list), they should initially become the primary reviewer(s) so that they can hone their review skills and work towards the approver role.